Chi Ursae Majoris: Nomenclature

 χ Ursae Majoris (Latinised to Chi Ursae Majoris) is the star's Bayer designation.

-It bore the traditional name Tai Yang Show, "the Sun Governor", from Chinese astronomy.
-The name was possibly derived from the word 太陽守, Pinyin: Tàiyángshǒu, meaning Guard of the Sun, because this star is marking itself and standing alone in the Guard of the Sun asterism, Purple Forbidden enclosure (see : Chinese constellations).
-It also bore traditional names of Arabic origin: Alkafzah, Alkaphrah, and El Koprah.
+It bore the traditional name Taiyangshou (太陽守, Pinyin: Tàiyángshǒu), meaning Guard of the Sun, from Chinese astronomy.
+It is a single-star asterism in the Purple Forbidden enclosure (see: Chinese constellations).
+In R. H. Allen's Star Names, this name was transliterated as Tai Yang Show, "the Sun Governor".
+The star has also been called Alkafzah, Al Kaphrah, or El Kophrah, from Arabic القفزة al-qafzah "the leap [of the gazelle]", which refers to an asterism consisting of ι, κ, λ, μ, ν, and ξ Ursae Majoris.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Taiyangshou for this star on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.
+The name Alkaphrah was approved for κ Ursae Majoris A.

 Properties

 Chi Ursae Majoris is an evolved, orange hued K-type giant with a stellar classification of K0.5 IIIb.
 It is a red clump giant, which means it is on the horizontal branch and is generating energy through helium fusion at its core.
 This star has expanded to 23 times the radius of the Sun with 1.49 times the Sun's mass.
 It is radiating 170 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4,331 K.

 The spiral galaxy in Ursa Major, NGC 3877 (= H I.201), type Sc, is best found from Chi Ursae Majoris, which is almost exactly 15 arcminutes north of the galaxy.